mrpg/e2mupay/README.md

-# E²MU Payment Apps
+# E²MU Contact Collection Apps

-A payment collection system for oTree experiments that encrypts participant payment data using OpenPGP encryption.
-Encrypts payment data to lab manager.
+A contact information collection system for oTree experiments that encrypts participant contact data using OpenPGP encryption.
+Encrypts contact data to lab manager.
 Can be adapted for use at other labs.
-Intended to provide a “best effort” mitigation when using out-of-state service providers.
+Intended to provide a "best effort" mitigation when using out-of-state service providers.

 ## License